camunda/blog.camunda.org/README.md

 We use Hogo as a static site generator for generating the blog.
 If you want to build the blog locally you first need to [install hugo][hugo] as explained on the hugo documentation page.

+### Fork & clone the repository

+Fork & clone this repository.

 ### Preview the Blog locally

-Once you have installed hugo, you can preview the blog by typing
+Once you have installed hugo and forked and cloned the repository, you can preview the blog by typing

 ```sh
 hugo -w server